HiPo Registry

 Legal basis: Art.
 6(1)(b) GDPR (if related to the registry service) or Art.
 6(1)(f) GDPR (general inquiries).

-We generally do not receive your full payment instrument data (e.g., full card number).
-We receive confirmation data (e.g., payment status, transaction reference) and store only what is necessary for billing and tax compliance.
+When you make a payment, Stripe processes payment details (e.g., card data or bank account), transaction data, billing/contact data, tax information, and technical data (IP address, device/browser information).
+We generally do not receive your full payment instrument data (e.g., the full card number); we receive confirmation and subscription data (payment status, transaction reference, billing periods, cancellation dates, MVLZ end), and store only what is necessary for contract execution and tax/accounting compliance.

 Legal basis: Art.
 6(1)(b) GDPR (contract and payment processing) and Art.
-6(1)(c) GDPR (legal obligations, e.g., accounting/tax).
+6(1)(c) GDPR (legal obligations, e.g., accounting/tax, anti-money-laundering).

-16. Cookies and similar technologies
+17. Cookies and similar technologies

-16.1 No analytics / marketing cookies
+17.1 No analytics / marketing cookies

 We do not use analytics services, marketing trackers, affiliate tracking, or advertising technologies on the Website.
+No social-media plugins are used either.

 You can generally configure your browser to block cookies.
 However, blocking necessary cookies may prevent login and core registry functions.

-17. Recipients and categories of recipients
+19. Recipients and categories of recipients

 We share personal data only where necessary: